Walking Weather in Philadelphia, Pennsylvania

 Frequently Asked Questions

-Is it safe to walk my dog in Philadelphia during summer?
+Is it too hot to walk in Philadelphia in summer?